tis24dev/proxmox-backup/README.md

 **Professional backup system for Proxmox Virtual Environment (PVE) and Proxmox Backup Server (PBS) settings and config and critical files** with advanced compression features, multi-storage support, intelligent notifications, and comprehensive monitoring.

-(The script backs up critical, personal, and important files from the Proxmox system, allowing you to restore or reinstall the system with peace of mind in case of a disaster.)

 **First Install & Upgrade**
 ```bash